victorca25/traiNNer/README.md

 </table>

 # Pretrained models
-We provide some pretrained models.
+The most recent community pretrained models can be found at https://github.com/alsa64/AI-wiki/wiki/Model-Database

+You can put the downloaded models in the `experiments/pretrained_models` folder.

 More details about the pretrained models, please see [`experiments/pretrained_models`](https://github.com/xinntao/BasicSR/tree/master/experiments/pretrained_models).

-You can put the downloaded models in the `experiments/pretrained_models` folder.
+Original pretrained models:
 <table>
   <tr>
     <th>Name</th>